TakiKacper/Matl-Material-Language/docs/matl_cpp_api_guide.md

 for (auto& error : raport.errors) std::cout << error << '\n';
 if (!raport.success) handle_error();
 ```
-matl::parse_domain is a function that loads domain and saves it inside context and returns struct with informations about operation successfulness and errors.
+matl::parse_domain is a function that loads domain and saves it inside the context.
+It also returns struct with informations about operation's successfulness and errors.
 <details>
   <summary>domain_parsing_raport definition</summary>